Amy Jackson: 2014–present: Recent work

 On 25 September 2017, it was announced that Jackson had been cast in her first Hollywood role as Imra Ardeen, aka Saturn Girl, in The CW's superhero drama series Supergirl (2017).
 The character made her first appearance in the third season.
 The series, based on DC characters created by Jerry Siegel and Joe Shuster, is produced by Berlanti Productions in association with Warner Bros Television.

 Jackson has played Sita in Prem's Kannada film The Villain (2018) alongside Shiva Rajkumar and Sudeep.
 She starred as the andro-humanoid robot Nila in Shankar's film 2.0 (2018) alongside Rajinikanth and Akshay Kumar.
-After a four-year hiatus, Jackson returned to film with Acham Enbathu Illayae.
+After a five-year hiatus, Jackson returned to film with Mission: Chapter 1.

 Personal life

+Jackson is a practising Christian.
+In 2017, Jackson spoke about her observance of the Western Christian liturgical season of Lent on its first day, Ash Wednesday.

+In 2011, during the filming of Ekk Deewana Tha (2012), Jackson began a relationship with Prateik Babbar, an Indian actor.
+They broke up in 2012.

-Jackson lived in India from 2012 to 2015 in Mumbai, Maharashtra, before later moving back to England, currently living in London.
-Jackson revealed that she was dating hotelier George Panayiotou, the son of English-Cypriot businessman Andreas Panayiotou since December 2015.
-On 1 January 2019, George Panayiotou proposed in Zambia.
+Jackson lived in Mumbai from 2011 to 2015, then relocated to London.
+She began dating hotelier George Panayiotou, the son of English-Cypriot businessman Andreas Panayiotou, in December 2015.
+They became engaged in Zambia on 1 January 2019.
 Their son was born on 19 September 2019.
-The couple later broke up.
-In 2022, she started dating Ed Westwick.
+The couple later broke up at an unknown date in 2021.
+Jackson began dating English actor Ed Westwick in 2022.
+On January 29, 2024, they announced that they had gotten engaged in Gstaad, and got married in August of that year in Rocca Cilento, Campania.
+She later changed her name to Amy Jackson Westwick.
+On October 31 of the same year, Jackson announced she was pregnant with her second child and first with Westwick.
+On March 24, 2025, they revealed that their son, Oscar Alexander, had been born.

+Media image and more

 Jackson is a regular attendee at BAFTA, Cannes Film Festival, British Fashion Awards and International Fashion Weeks.
 In 2017 she was chosen as the muse for L'Agence at The Green Carpet Fashion Awards during Milan Fashion Week.
 She has been featured in editorials for fashion magazines like Vogue, Marie Clare, Cosmopolitan, ELLE.

-Jackson is an ambassador and spokesperson for charities such as Being Human, Cash and Rocket St. Jude's Hospital in Mumbai and the Girl Child education program in India.
+Jackson is an ambassador and spokesperson for charities such as Being Human, Cash and Rocket, St. Jude's Hospital in Mumbai, and the Girl Child education program in India.
 In 2014, she posed with her rescue cat in a PETA campaign promoting the adoption of animals from shelters.